goldfirere/singletons/README.md

   MkSome :: { getSome :: f a } -> Some f
 ```

-Because `singletons` promotes all records to top-level functions, however,
+Because `singletons-th` promotes all records to top-level functions, however,
 attempting to promote `getSome` will result in an invalid definition.
 (It
 may typecheck, but it will not behave like you would expect.)
 Theoretically,
-`singletons` could refrain from promoting naughty record selectors, but this
+`singletons-th` could refrain from promoting naughty record selectors, but this
 would require detecting which type variables in a data constructor are
 existentially quantified.
 This is very challenging in general, so we stick to
 the dumb-but-predictable approach of always promoting record selectors,